-My research and work on racial microaggressions began through a series of lifelong experiences and observations of interpersonal racial encounters.
-For example, I am a second-generation Asian-American, born and raised in the U.S. Yet despite that fact, I receive constant compliments for speaking “good” English.
+My research and work on what we call “racial microaggressions” began through a series of lifelong experiences and observations of interpersonal racial encounters.
+For example, I am a second-generation Asian American, born and raised in the U.S. Yet despite that fact, I receive constant compliments for speaking “good” English.
 On crowded New York City subway trains, with all seats taken, I noticed that there would always be an empty one next to a Black passenger.
-These examples and countless incidents are what we call “racial microaggressions.”
+These examples and countless other incidents are racial microaggressions.

 Most individuals who commit microaggressions view themselves as moral and decent human beings who never would consciously discriminate against another person.
 Yet it is important to acknowledge that none of us is immune from inheriting the racial, gender or sexual orientation biases of our society.
 Let us return to the two opening examples to understand more fully the manifestation, dynamics and impact of microaggressions.

 Microaggressions often contain a “metacommunication” or hidden message to the target, which reveals a biased belief or attitude.
 Although the perpetrator believes that he or she is praising me for speaking good English, the underlying message to me is, “You are a perpetual foreigner in your own country.
 You are not a true American, because true Americans are light-skinned.”

 The reluctance to sit next to Black people on the subway is a message that “you are to be avoided because you are potentially dangerous, a criminal or up to no good.”
 Many of my Black friends tell tales of how they enter an elevator with a single white female and how she tenses up, clutches her purse more tightly and moves away in fear.